XRPLF/xrpl-dev-portal/content/tutorial-gateway-guide.md

 ## Contact Information ##

 You are not on your own.
 Ripple depends on the success of individual gateways, so we are here to help.
-Please contact us if you need any assistance building and growing your gateway.
+Please contact us if you need help building and growing your gateway.

 * Contact [partners@ripple.com](mailto:partners@ripple.com) for enterprise-class integrations, infrastructure advice, and other business development needs.
 * Contact [developers@ripple.com](mailto:developers@ripple.com) for technical questions, clarifications, bug reports, and feature requests.